dtcenter/MET/met/docs/Users_Guide/mode.rst

   total_interest_thresh = 0.7;

-The total_interest_thresh entry should be set between 0 and 1.
+The **total_interest_thresh** entry should be set between **0** and **1**.
 This threshold is applied to the total interest values computed for each pair of objects.
 Object pairs that have an interest value that is above this threshold will be matched, while those with an interest value that is below this threshold will remain unmatched.
 Increasing the threshold will decrease the number of matches while decreasing the threshold will increase the number of matches.
 By default, the total interest threshold is set to 0.7.

 _____________________